lee-kode/training_notes/PSM-1.md

   * Many teams working on a single product are expected to deliver such an Increment.
   * The product increment should be usable and releasable at the end of every Sprint, but it does not have to be released.
 * **Sprint review** - A demonstration of what has been created in the sprint.
+  * Sprint review length: 4 hours for a monthly Sprint.
+For shorter Sprints it is usually shorter.
 * **Scrum Master** - A Scrum Master is a servant-leader for the Development Team.
 Facilitation and removing impediments serves a team in achieving the best productivity possible.
   * The Scrum Master ensures that the Development Team has the meeting, but the Development Team is responsible for conducting the Daily Scrum.
   * The Scrum Master teaches the Development Team to keep the Daily Scrum within the 15-minute time-box.